-Following a generous benefaction from Orielensis David N. Lyon, Oriel College is offering a new scholarship to support one postgraduate student to undertake research into the politics of sex and gender equality in diverse societies.
-It is hoped that the first scholar will join the college in October 2021.
+Following a generous benefaction from Orielensis David N. Lyon, Oriel College is offering a scholarship to support one postgraduate student to undertake research into the politics of sex and gender equality in diverse societies.

 For the duration of the scholarship, Oriel’s Fellow in Politics, Teresa M. Bejan, will serve as Academic Mentor.
 It is envisioned that this scholarship will encourage its holder to explore the connection between political theory, practice, and policy.

 Oriel’s longstanding position in historical and theological study, as well as its commitment to progressive research, makes it the perfect environment for a postgraduate scholarship dedicated to this under-explored intersection between politics, sex and gender, religion, and cultural traditions.
 This is the first scholarship within the Department of Politics and International Relations at the University of Oxford to focus specifically on sex and gender, and presents an exciting opportunity for the successful applicant to undertake novel research in this area.

 The David N. Lyon Scholarship is open to candidates of any nationality for the MPhil, MSc or DPhil in Politics at the University of Oxford.
 Current University of Oxford MPhil and DPhil students are also welcome to apply, and would be expected to migrate to Oriel College if successful in their application.
 The successful candidate will receive the following benefits: